You're Gonna Love Tomorrow

 • Seven of the featured songs made their New York premieres when You're Gonna Love Tomorrow debuted, including two from The Frogs, the show Sondheim wrote in 1975 to be "staged" in the Yale University swimming pool.

-• You're Gonna Love Tomorrow is one of five licensed Sondheim revues originally produced between 1976 (Side By Side By Sondheim) and 2010 (Sondheim On Sondheim).
+• You're Gonna Love Tomorrow is one of five licensed Sondheim revues originally produced between 1976 (Side by Side by Sondheim) and 2010 (Sondheim on Sondheim).

-• In both performances at Sotheby's the evening ended with a surprise visit, Angela Lansbury (Sweeney ToddAnyone Can Whistle) came on stage to sing "Send in the Clowns," accompanied by Sondheim himself.
+• In both performances at Sotheby's, the evening ended with a surprise visit, Angela Lansbury (Sweeney ToddAnyone Can Whistle) came on stage to sing "Send in the Clowns," accompanied by Sondheim himself.

-• You're Gonna Love Tomorrow was originally staged as a concert organized by The Whitney Museum in 1983 in Stephen Sondheim's honor the same year he was elected to the American Institute of Arts and Letters.
+• You're Gonna Love Tomorrow was originally staged as a concert organized by The Whitney Museum in 1983 in Stephen Sondheim's honor – the same year that he was elected to the American Institute of Arts and Letters.

 Critical Reaction

-"This is a delightful 90 minutes of mostly Stephen Sondheim's lesser known songs from his solo musicals." - The Examiner
+"This is a delightful 90 minutes of mostly Stephen Sondheim's lesser known songs from his solo musicals."

 "His breadth of human insight and his inventiveness show why Mr. Sondheim is widely and appropriately regarded as a musical genius, even with this grouping of mostly rarely heard songs, many of which come from musicals that were originally considered flops.
-Most composers would die to have flops like these." - Cincinnati Enquirer
+Most composers would die to have flops like these."

-"The words that immediately come to mind to describe this production are clever, sweet, friendly, likable, pleasant, charming, sincere, cute, enjoyable, quaint, self-deprecating, jaunty (debonair would be a bit of a stretch) and not too long." - Los Angeles Times
+"The words that immediately come to mind to describe this production are clever, sweet, friendly, likable, pleasant, charming, sincere, cute, enjoyable, quaint, self-deprecating, jaunty (debonair would be a bit of a stretch) and not too long."

 Connect